HarvardURC/Workshops/coding_and_electronics.md

 Once you've finished these, feel free to attempt the Coding Challenge or the Final Challenge.

+For the shortened version of this workshop you won't need a multimeter or the pushbuttons and you will only need one LED.

 If you're interested in what The Harvard Undergraduate Robotics Club (HURC) does, please check out our [website](http://harvardrobotics.com).

 # Coding and Electronics workshop